twbs/icons/README.md

 ## Adding SVGs

-Once a new SVG icon has been added to the `icons` directory, you'll need to prep and build them.
-Two npm scripts are used to optimize and modify the HTML source code of our SVGs.
+Once a new SVG icon has been added to the `icons` directory, you'll need to optimize them.
+An npm script is used to optimize and modify the HTML source code of our SVGs.

-1. `npm run icons-prep` runs SVGO on our SVGs.
+1. It runs SVGO on our SVGs.
-2. `npm run icons-build` processes the HTML, removes all attributes, and then sets new attributes and values in a particular order.
+2. Then processes the HTML, removes all attributes, and then sets new attributes and values in a particular order.

-Use `npm run icons` to run them in order, then commit the results in a new branch for updating.
+Use `npm run icons` to run the script, then commit the results in a new branch for updating.

 ## Publishing